aappddeevv/dynamics-client/README.md

 Some information can be inferred if left out.
 For example, the tenant can be inferred from username and the dataUrl can be inferred from acquireTokenResource but its best to specify them directly.

+Once you have created your connection file, use it with the `-c <connectionfile>` option.
+If you connect to several organizations just name the connection file after the organization e.g. myorg1.json or myorg2.json then use it `-c myorg1.json`.

 ## Commands
 The general CLI usage is `dynamics command [subcommand] [opts]`.

 Use `dynamics --help` to print out help and see the commands.

 ## What can you do?
+Some of the things you can do with the CLI include:

 * List and manage:
    * Publishers